open-devsecops/open-devsecops.github.io/docs/course/topic-2-DevOps/chapter-3-containerization/lab/containerization-lab-2.md

 Okay, now that your image is successfully pushed to the company's shared registry, it's accessible to anyone with the right permissions within your organization.

 ### Pulling the Docker Image from AWS ECR
 Let's try pulling a repository of your classmate's image from the shared AWS ECR.
-You can obtain the names of their Docker images stored in AWS ECR by either asking directly or using an AWS CLI command to list all available repositories.
+You can obtain the names of their Docker images stored in AWS ECR by either asking directly or using an AWS CLI command to list all available repositories `aws ecr describe-repositories`.

 Once you have the repository name, proceed to pull.
 ```bash